-Table 8: Comparison of the simulated peak, trough and average concentrations and peak times relative to the glucose peak for plasma glucose, FFA, lactate, insulin, triglycerides and glycerol throughout a daily feeding cycle with experimental data from Daly et al. [17].
+Table 8.
+Comparison of the simulated peak, trough and average concentrations and peak times relative to the glucose peak for plasma glucose, FFA, lactate, insulin, triglycerides and glycerol throughout a daily feeding cycle with experimental data from Daly et al. [17].
 Experimental data approximated from the graphs provided using image J.

 Validation of Zonation